francamps/personal_site/contents/work.md

 ---
-title: Here's what I do
+title: Work
 author: Franc
 date: 2013-11-30
 template: article.jade
 ---

+### Data Visualization, Analysis and UI

-I specialize in data analysis, visualization and visual storytelling.
+I specialize in the design and development of data visualization applications, visual storytelling and general communication.
 I get really excited with social innovation and creative technology.
 I have a crush for algorithms and their implementation in visual design.

-Here are some samples of stuff I've done.

-*[Most of my daily work is not publicly shareable, so contact me for more examples or further explanations about my work.]*
+*[A good portion of my daily work is not publicly shareable.
+Contact me for more examples.]*

 <div id="work_wrap" class="content-wrap" style="min-height: 600px">
 	<div>